mikebway/knative-poc/docs/README.md

 ## Doing some Knative Serving

-Deploy and run a GraphQL service using Knative Serving: [GraphQL service](svc-graphql.md).
+* Deploy and run a GraphQL service using Knative Serving: [GraphQL service](svc-graphql.md).
+* Deploy and run a gRPC service using Knative Serving: [gRPC service](svc-grpc.md).